Overview of Money Laundering in Slovakia

 Some of the crimes associated with money laundering in Slovakia are as follows; auto theft, contraband, tax fraud, arms, and illegal drug smuggling.
 Slovakia is also a transit and destination country for laundering money obtained from these crimes.
 Besides, there is no free trade zone and high seas in Slovakia, nor are there any international sanctions in place against the country.
-Slovakia has a population of 5.4 million and when we look at its economy there are exports of about 93% of GDP and it has an open economy and the banking sector in the country is also robust.
+Slovakia has a population of 5.4 million, and when we look at its economy, there are exports of about 93% of GDP; it has an open economy, and the banking sector in the country is also robust.

 There are also some regulatory institutions in Slovakia to reduce the effects of money laundering.
 The Financial Intelligence Unit is an authority responsible for overseeing compliance with the Slovak AML Act.
 Apart from this, there are some authorities that have supervisory authority within the scope of special regulation.
 If the organizations meet the definition of "obliged entities" under the Slovak AML Act, the regulators are responsible for the supervision of these entities.
 Examples of such regulatory authorities are the National Bank of Slovakia, the Financial Directorate of the Slovak Republic, tax and customs offices.
 Before the audit activities of these institutions start, information about any investigation related to the obliged entity being audited is sent to the Financial Intelligence Unit and informed.

-Under the Slovak AML Act, some institutions are obliged to comply with money laundering regulations.
+Under the Slovak AML Act, some institutions must comply with money laundering regulations.
 In addition, within the scope of these regulations, organizations are obliged to report any suspicious transaction to the required authority.
 The following institutions can be given as examples of obliged institutions:

 - stock exchange businesses

 - management companies